-Digital commerce is often thought of as sales channels, targeting customers and selling products.
-This isn’t untrue, but it’s a view that many organizations have which is based on a limited understanding or lack of technical knowledge of what digital commerce could be.
+Digital commerce is often thought of as a sales channel, targeting customers and selling products.
+This isn’t untrue, but it’s a view that many organizations have that is based on a limited understanding or lack of technical knowledge of what digital commerce could be.
 A recent Gartner report that surveyed 88 organizations currently using a digital commerce platform summarizes how these organizations view digital commerce.

 “They view it as a sales channel (where the customer is the primary target, and selling products is the ultimate goal) rather than a way to transform the business.” - "Survey Analysis: Organizations Need to Improve the Customer Experience to Fully Exploit Digital Commerce" - Gartner

 Some of you might be nodding your head right now.
 After all, the same report found that "44% have either acquired software or are using a SaaS solution, whereas 26% have built their own digital commerce platform"1.
 That's almost half of respondents reporting that they acquired the digital commerce software they are using or are using a SaaS solution.
 If the digital commerce platform was acquired, I'm of the opinion that it's probably just an extension of the overall business and not the cornerstone of the entire organization.
 If using a SaaS solution, I believe the organization was probably sold on features that are easy to use and quick to market.
 Business transformation probably wasn’t considered beyond this at the time the digital commerce platform was established.

 Embracing digital commerce to unlock its full potential